fade2metal/homebridge-S7/README.md

 ```
 #### Notes
 ##### Using the above configuration as an example:
-- The on_value in this case is used to match against the state script output.
+- The on_value is used to match against the state script output.
 If the value matches the output of the state script the accessory is determined to be on.
 - The ip has to be set to the IP of your PLC
 - The operator can be set to any QX Output of your PLC or to every MX Memory bit.